Toni Braxton Dead At 50 Is The Latest Celebrity Death Hoax [Debunked]

 The death hoax claimed that Toni Braxton died of unknown causes but implied that lupus played a role to make the false story seem more legitimate.

 Death hoaxes seemingly spread on Facebook as several unsuspecting users share the news with their friends without verifying the information.

-Some of the numerous celebrity death hoaxes, which includes Jaden Smith, Angelina Jolie, and Sylvester Stallone, use the logo of legitimate news organizations, such as NBC to make the links more clickable.
+Some of the numerous celebrity death hoaxes, which includes Jaden Smith, Angelina Jolie, and Sylvester Stallone, use the logo of legitimate news organizations, such as NBC, to make the links more clickable.

 Some of the fake websites try to entice users with death photos and sometimes ask Facebook users to allow access to their details through an app.

-The 50-year-old singer stars in Braxton Family Values and released an album Sex & Cigarettes this year.
+The 50-year-old singer stars on Braxton Family Values and released an album, Sex & Cigarettes, this year.

 Maya Angelou, the original Phenomenal Woman, would’ve been 90 years-old today.
 Not only was she an iconic poet and author, she also was a civil rights leader.
 In this urgent moment of social activism, let’s remember what she so beautifully taught us: phenomenal black women will be seen and heard, and we will always rise to the occasion. #wewillrise @phenomenal.ly ❤️